 Q. I have been making goat cheese for over 5 years, using your chevre culture and have never had a problem.
-But, the last 5 batches I have made will not make a solid curd.
+However, the last 5 batches I have made will not make a solid curd.

 I bought a batch of culture back in March and was making cheese once or twice a week until about 3 weeks ago.
 No problem.
 But then it started not making a solid curd.
 I tried letting it sit longer, but little improvement.
 I tried warming the milk to a lower temp (I am in Texas, so, hot); no improvement.

 Got on your website (cheesemaking.com) to see what I could find.
 It sounded like since my Alpine was late in her milking cycle, maybe I needed to add calcium chloride.
 Tried that last night following directions on the bottle (1/4 tsp in 1/4 c water) when beginning to heat the milk.
 Same results again this morning.

 I did make yogurt last night from the same batch of milk.
 No problem.
 Turned out just like it should.
 Any ideas?
 Add rennet?
 The chevre packets I am using all arrived at the same time in a batch of 36.
 I have kept them in the freezer the entire time.
 And the first 15 or so worked just fine.